distribute-protocol/distribute-app/README.md

 # Distribute Protocol

-The Distribute Protocol aims to create general purpose decentralized utility protocol that helps scale distributed infrastructure systems, in a way that can be responsive and accountable to the needs of its users, while also creating broader value that can be shared among network participants.
+The Distribute Protocol aims to create a general purpose decentralized utility protocol that helps scale distributed infrastructure systems, in a way that can be responsive and accountable to the needs of its users, while also creating broader value that can be shared among network participants.